Permian Basin Injury Attorneys

 Protection for Workers in America’s Fuel Tank

-Stretching 250 miles across and 300 miles up, the Permian Basin is a massive oil store made up of multiple basins in West Texas.
+Stretching 250 miles across and 300 miles up, the Permian Basin is a large oil store made up of multiple basins in West Texas.
 The northern tip edge of the basin begins near Lubbock, runs down to Odessa, and runs west into New Mexico.
-It is the single largest petroleum-producing basin in the United States, with 2.8 million barrels of oil coming out of the basin on a daily basis.
+It is the single largest petroleum-producing basin in the United States, with 2.8 million barrels of oil coming out of the basin daily.

 That’s only the beginning—since 2008, the Permian Basin has increased output by 68,000 barrels per day every month.
 While major oilfields like the Bakken and Eagle Ford regions decreased production by 10-20% after 2016’s oil price crash, the Permian Basin just kept pumping.
 This boom arrives just as Permian Basin production reaches its 100th birthday, and it shows no sign that it will be a short-term phenomenon.
 It's here to stay.